 Bhagalpur Bihar, India Travel Guide

-Summer (March to June): This period brings hot and humid weather.
+Summer (March to June): This period brings steamy and hot weather.
 Temperatures often range from 25°C (77°F) to 45°C (113°F).
-May and June are typically the hottest months, with humidity peaking just before the monsoon.
+May and June are typically the hottest months, with humidity peaking just ahead of the monsoon.
 This heat can make daytime exploration uncomfortable.

 Monsoon (July to September): High humidity and substantial rainfall characterize these months.
 Bhagalpur receives an average of 1,200-1,500 mm of rain annually, mostly during this season.
 Temperatures are slightly lower than summer, generally between 25°C to 35°C (77°F to 95°F), but the it stays humid high.
 Heavy rains can sometimes disrupt travel plans.